usdoj-crt/crt-portal/docs/maintenance_or_infrequent_tasks.md

     - add the new page name for the form page `to all_step_names`
     - add the top-line title for the page to `ordered_step_titles`
     - add an existing or template to the `TEMPLATES` list

+## Single sign on

+Request the set up with JMD.
+When they get things set up on their side, they will be able to supply:
+    AUTH_CLIENT_ID
+    AUTH_SERVER
+    AUTH_USERNAME_CLAIM
+    AUTH_GROUP_CLAIM

+Those variables need to be set, as well as the secret key if you already have VCAPSERVICES, you will need to update it with the following command, replacing `<value` with the correct value in double quotes.

+    cf uups VCAP_SERVICES -p '{"SECRET_KEY":<value>,"AUTH_CLIENT_ID":<value>,"AUTH_SERVER": <value>,"AUTH_USERNAME_CLAIM":<value>,"AUTH_GROUP_CLAIM":<value>}'

+JMD will also be able to provide you with a certificate bundle.

+If it doesn't already exist in the environment, create a private bucket called `sso-creds`.
+See [cloud.gov S3 documentation](https://cloud.gov/docs/services/s3/) on how to do that.

+Upload the certificates to `sso/ca_bundle.pem` in the private bucket.

+To add sso to another environment, follow the steps above and add the AUTH_RELYING_PARTY_ID and AUTH_AUDIENCE to the relevant manifest.

+Make sure to update the auth settings to include the new environment.